 Secondly, I was influenced by the changes in laws and various changes which I felt were damaging and dangerous for children, and wanted to present the type of world that could possibly be shaped by them.

 How did you develop your plots?

-I just let them happen.
-There are times where I do have extreme direction, however I view writing as a more fluid process.
+December Knight: I just let them happen.
+There are times when I do have extreme direction, however, I view writing as a more fluid process.
 It is as though I am learning along with the characters and experiencing the world as they do.

 How do you select the names of your characters?